trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ---
 title: NetSuite
-description: Connect and configure NetSuite directly to Expensify.
+description: Connect and configure NetSuite directly to Ieatta.
 ---
 # Overview
-Expensify's seamless integration with NetSuite enables you to streamline your expense reporting process.
+Ieatta's seamless integration with NetSuite enables you to streamline your expense reporting process.
 This integration allows you to automate the export of reports, tailor your coding preferences, and tap into NetSuite's array of advanced features.
-By correctly configuring your NetSuite settings in Expensify, you can leverage the connection's settings to automate most of the tasks, making your workflow more efficient.
+By correctly configuring your NetSuite settings in Ieatta, you can leverage the connection's settings to automate most of the tasks, making your workflow more efficient.

-Before getting started with connecting NetSuite to Expensify, there are a few things to note:
+Before getting started with connecting NetSuite to Ieatta, there are a few things to note:
 - Token-based authentication works by ensuring that each request to NetSuite is accompanied by a signed token which is verified for authenticity
 - You must be able to login to NetSuite as an administrator to initiate the connection
-- You must have a Control Plan in Expensify to integrate with NetSuite
+- You must have a Control Plan in Ieatta to integrate with NetSuite
 - Employees don’t need NetSuite access or a NetSuite license to submit expense reports since the connection is managed by the Workspace Admin
-- Each NetSuite subsidiary will need its own Expensify Group Workspace
+- Each NetSuite subsidiary will need its own Ieatta Group Workspace
 - Ensure that your workspace's report output currency setting matches the NetSuite Subsidiary default currency
 - Make sure your page size is set to 1000 for importing your customers and vendors.
 Go to Setup > Integration > Web Services Preferences > 'Search Page Size'

 # How to Connect to NetSuite

-## Step 1: Install the Expensify Bundle in NetSuite
+## Step 1: Install the Ieatta Bundle in NetSuite

-1. While logged into NetSuite as an administrator, go to Customization > SuiteBundler > Search & Install Bundles, then search for "Expensify"
+1. While logged into NetSuite as an administrator, go to Customization > SuiteBundler > Search & Install Bundles, then search for "Ieatta"
-2. Click on the Expensify Connect bundle (Bundle ID 283395)
+2. Click on the Ieatta Connect bundle (Bundle ID 283395)
 3. Click Install
-4. If you already have the Expensify Connect bundle installed, head to _Customization > SuiteBundler > Search & Install Bundles > List_ and update it to the latest version
+4. If you already have the Ieatta Connect bundle installed, head to _Customization > SuiteBundler > Search & Install Bundles > List_ and update it to the latest version
 5. Select **Show on Existing Custom Forms** for all available fields

 ## Step 2: Enable Token-Based Authentication